 It’s been known for a long time that Google considers things like time on page and bounce rates when deciding where to rank your website.
 But this goes even deeper - looking at your pages in very much the same way as a human would, and penalising poor layouts and unexpected site behaviour.

 In short, getting your website experience in order now will save you a lot of time, money and stress when the Page Experience update lands next year.

-This article was written by Manchester UX Agency - Higher Ground
+This article was written by UX design Agency - Higher Ground